datafold/terraform-aws-datafold/README.md

 - [10.0.0.0/24] will get deployed in us-east-1a
 - [10.0.1.0/24] will get deployed in us-east-1b

 To deploy to three AZ's, you should override the public/private subnet settings.
 Then it will iterate across 3 elements, but the order of the AZ's will be the same by default.

 You can add an "exclusion list" to the AZ ID's.
 The AZ ID is not the same as the AZ name.
 The AZ name on AWS is shuffled between their actual location across all AWS accounts.
 This means that your us-east-1a might be use1-az1 for you, but it might be use1-az4 for an account elsewhere.
 So if you need to match AZ's, you should match Availability zone ID's, not Availability zone names.
 The AZ ID is visible in the EC2 screen in the "settings" screen.
 There you see a list of enabled AZ's, their ID and their name.

 To specifically select particular AZ ID's, exclude the ones you do not want in the az_id_exclude_filter.
 This is a list.
 That way, you can restrict this to only AZ's you want.
 Unfortunately it is an exclude filter and not an include filter.
 That means if AWS adds additional AZ's, it could create replacements for a future AZ.

 Good news is that when there letters in use, I'd expect those letters to be maintained per AZ ID once they exist.
 Just for new accounts these can be shuffled all over again.
 So from terraform state perspective, things should be consistent at least.

-### Initializing the application

-Herea are the steps to initialize databases and the initial site settings:

-Establish a shell into the `<deployment>-dfshell` container.
-It is likely that the scheduler and server containers are crashing in a loop.

-All we need to is to run these commands:

-1. `./manage.py clickhouse create-tables`
-2. `./manage.py database create-or-upgrade`
-3. `./manage.py installation set-new-deployment-params`

-Now all containers should be up and running.

 ### Upgrading to 1.15+